-Montsaye Academy operates a team of Teaching Assistants including a Higher Learning Teaching Assistant.
+Montsaye Academy operates a team of Teaching Assistants.
 They are line-managed by the SENCo.
 They are responsible for:

-- Facilitating additional support to students where quality first teaching strategies are not fully enabling students to progress - Supporting strategies to ensure that SEND students are making progress in line with their peers - Acting as readers or scribes in public examinations - Acting as a key worker to update student specific SEND data - Providing the additional support as outlined in Education, Health and Care plans
+- Facilitating additional support to students where quality first teaching strategies are not fully enabling students to progress - Supporting strategies to ensure that SEND students are making progress in line with their peers - Acting as readers or scribes in public examinations - Acting as a key worker to update pupil specific SEND data - Providing the additional support as outlined in Education, Health and Care plans